 For the first year of the AIDS crisis, 1981, nobody knew what to call the disease.
-“Gay cancer” was a commonly used term, but medical professionals didn’t name it Acquired Immuno Deficiency Syndrome until over a year after the first media reports surfaced.
-The playwright Eve Ensler once said, “Naming things, breaking through taboos and denial is the most dangerous, terrifying, and crucial work.”
-While AIDS remained nameless, the government denied research funds and the homophobic Moral Majority spouted falsehoods, resources including PGN tried to find the truth and share it with those affected.
+‘Gay cancer’ was a commonly used term, but medical professionals didn’t name it Acquired Immuno Deficiency Syndrome until over a year after the first media reports surfaced.
+The playwright Eve Ensler once said “Naming things, breaking through taboos and denial is the most dangerous, terrifying, and crucial work.”
+While AIDS remained nameless, while the government denied research funds and the homophobic Moral Majority spouted falsehoods, resources including the PGN tried to find the truth and share it with those affected.
 Here is a timeline of the AIDS articles published in PGN during the first year of the outbreak.

 Dec.
-25, 1981: A report on three independent studies by the New England Journal of Medicine reveals the disease leads to a breakdown of the body’s lymphocytes (white blood cells).
+25th, 1981: A report on three independent studies by the New England Journal of Medicine that reveal the disease leads to a breakdown of the body’s lymphocytes (white blood cells).
 One possible correlation between patients studied is the use of nitrites, otherwise known as “poppers,” but there remains no explanation for why the illness affects primarily gay men.

-May 14, 1982: A follow up on the “poppers controversy,” which states that some activists do not want nitrites banned because “far worse” substances would become popular, while some San Francisco physicians want more stringent regulation on nitrites.
+May 14th, 1982: A follow up on the “poppers controversy” which states that some activists do not want nitrites banned because “far worse” substances would become popular, while some San Francisco physicians want more stringent regulation on nitrites.

-June 25, 1982: An editorial titled “The epidemic continues,” which lambasts mainstream media for continuing to use phrases such as “gay plague.”
+June 25th, 1982: An editorial titled “The epidemic continues” which lambasts mainstream media for continuing to use phrases such as “gay plague.”
 The Philadelphia Inquirer is called out for headlines including “Gay Plague has instilled fear of the unknown,” and NBC is praised for its coverage on “Today.”

-July 9, 1982: One year after the first media reports, PGN publishes a front-page, 4000-word special report on AIDS, written by Nathan Fain.
+July 9th, 1982: One year after the first media reports, PGN publishes a front page, 4000-word special report on AIDS, written by Nathan Fain.
 The report provides both the latest medical information (including a debunking of the “poppers controversy”), as well as an analysis of mainstream press coverage.